-Sony has some of the best first-party video games around, but you previously needed to own one of the company’s consoles in order to play them.
+Sony has some of the best first-party video games around, but you previously needed to own one of the company’s consoles to be able to play them.
 With PlayStation Now, you can play a wide variety of exclusive PlayStation games from your PC or your PlayStation 4.

-Own a Mac or a low-end PC, but want to play the latest AAA games?
+Own a Mac, Nvidia Shield, or a low-end PC, but want to play the latest AAA games?
 With GeForce Now, you can play the latest and greatest from major publishers without having to worry about your computer catching fire or, worse, running Bootcamp.

 GeForce Now is not a content service like many of the other services on our list.
 You have to purchase the games you want to play through a digital store, such as Steam, Uplay, or Blizzard’s Battle.net.
 Once you’ve installed the app on your machine, GeForce’s cloud-based processors will allow you to run the game on any device, independent of their specs.